Grains can be made by cutting sounds into very small pieces.

 Long grains will retain a lot of the character of the original sound, while shorter grains will begin to lose this character.

-The shape of the grain over time will affect they way in which individual grains combine and merge themselves together.
+The shape of the grain over time will affect how they combine and merge themselves together.

 Different source materials will create different grain textures.